Experimental proposal of a mode sorter for vector vortex beams of arbitrary order: Conclusion

 This separation is enabled by a combination of three resonant triangular cavities -- sensitive to the spatial symmetry of the modes -- and a novel system introduced in this work, the Profile Rotator (PR).
 The PR, composed of a K-mirror and a Faraday rotator, performs a rigid rotation of the beam profile, including its polarization pattern.
 To the best of our knowledge, this is the first time K-mirrors have been employed in the context of vector vortex beams.

-Beyond its fundamental interest, our method offers promising applications in high-dimensional information processing, optical communications, and beam shaping.
+Beyond its fundamental interest, our proposed method is introduced as a new tool that can be used either on its own or in combination with existing techniques for practical applications.
+While the setup proposed can only sort four modes it could be used for communication protocols, as shown in \cite{Milione2015}.
+Should higher dimensional applications prove necessary, it could be combined with other methods, as the one in \cite{Jia2019}, to first sort VVBs based on their order and then into the individual modes.

 By establishing a systematic framework for mode separation based on symmetry and cavity interactions, this work bridges theoretical insight and experimental feasibility, opening new avenues for the control and manipulation of structured light.